From the patient perspective, going to the emergency room may seem like an inexpensive, fast way to get medical care.

 Every day, 10,000 Baby Boomers (those born between 1946 and 1964) reach retirement age.
 Employees are staying in the workforce longer – the American Association on Aging reports that by 2020, 25.5 percent of the labor force will be 55 years old or older, compared with 19.5 percent in 2010.

-A hospital survey by the U.S. Centers for Disease Control and Prevention (CDC) found that the 65-plus population made more than 20 million trips to an ER in 2013, up from 16.2 million in 2000.
-By 2030, projections show that 24% of ER visits will be made by seniors.
+A hospital survey by the U.S. Center for Disease Control and Prevention (CDC) found that the 65-plus population made more than 20 million trips to an ER in 2013, up from 16.2 million in 2000.
+By 2023, projections show that 24 percent of ER visits will be made by seniors.

 Aging increases the risk for cancer, stroke and heart disease; as a result, these workers make up the patient population that is most likely to develop a chronic and/or a complex illness.

 This group is most likely to have health issues and is genuinely concerned about the potential for serious health consequences if they begin displaying symptoms, have a fall, or appear to be relapsing.
 These situations are the driver of their ER use.
 They did not come of age during a time when there were alternatives to the ER like urgent care or virtual visits.
 Instead they were taught from childhood that sudden medical emergencies at off hours require a visit to the ER.
 So, changing their understanding of the health services that are available to them today can be challenging.

 Six specific strategies are most effective in reducing unnecessary ER utilization by seniors and Baby Boomers.